aptech/docs/docs/CR-mbesseli.rst

     :param alpha: :math:`0 <= alpha < 1`.
     :type alpha: scalar

-    :returns: y (*KxN matrix*), evaluations of the modified Bessel or the exponentially scaled modified Bessel of the first kind of the nth order.
+    :return y: evaluations of the modified Bessel or the exponentially scaled modified Bessel of the first kind of the nth order.

+    :type y: KxN matrix

 Remarks
 -------